Design a DDD-oriented microservice

 Most modern ORM frameworks like Entity Framework Core allow this approach, so that your domain model classes are not coupled to the infrastructure.
 However, having POCO entities is not always possible when using certain NoSQL databases and frameworks, like Actors and Reliable Collections in Azure Service Fabric.

 Even when it is important to follow the Persistence Ignorance principle for your Domain model, you should not ignore persistence concerns.
-It is still very important to understand the physical data model and how it maps to your entity object model.
+It is still important to understand the physical data model and how it maps to your entity object model.
 Otherwise you can create impossible designs.

-Also, this does not mean you can take a model designed for a relational database and directly move it to a NoSQL or document-oriented database.
+Also, this aspect does not mean you can take a model designed for a relational database and directly move it to a NoSQL or document-oriented database.
 In some entity models, the model might fit, but usually it does not.
 There are still constraints that your entity model must adhere to, based both on the storage technology and ORM technology.

 The application layer